John Heathcoat: Tiverton

 Heathcoat bought an unoccupied woollen mill in Tiverton, Devon.
 In fact he was overseeing work in Tiverton when the attack in Loughborough took place.
 He wrote to the Mayor of Tiverton, asking for protection for the mill there, and in the letter disclosed:

 Undaunted by his loss, he continued to construct new and greatly improved machines in his new factory in Tiverton, propelling them by water-power and afterwards by steam.
 His claim to the invention of the twisting and traversing lace machine was disputed, and a patent was taken out by a clever workman for a similar machine, which was decided at a trial in 1816 to be an infringement of Heathcoat's patent.
 He followed his great invention by others of much ability, as, for instance, contrivances for ornamenting net while in course of manufacture and for making ribbons and platted and twisted net upon his machines, improved yarn spinning-frames, and methods for winding raw silk from cocoons.
+An offer of £10,000 was made to him in 1833 for the use of his processes in dressing and finishing silk nets, but he allowed the highly profitable secret to remain undivulged.

-In 1832 he patented a steam plough, a full-size version of which was built and demonstrated ploughing Red Moss in Bolton-le-Moors to a Scottish delegation in April 1837.
+In 1832, he patented a steam plough, a full-size version of which was built and demonstrated ploughing Red Moss in Bolton-le-Moors to a Scottish delegation in April 1837.
 The Royal Highland and Agricultural Society of Scotland awarded him £100 out of a possible £500 of its prize for creating a steam ploughing engine.

-In 1854 he gave the site for St Paul's Church, Tiverton and in 1856 paid the cost of installing the organ.
+In 1854, he gave the site for St Paul's Church, Tiverton and in 1856 paid the cost of installing the organ.